The National Election Office Logo

 • can sign the sealed ballot box after the closing of the vote,

-The costs associated with the appointment and activities of the diplomatic mission observer are borne by their appointer (nominating organization/independent candidate).
+The costs associated with the appointment and activities of the foreign representation observer are borne by their appointer (nominating organization/independent candidate).

-A nominating organization that is entitled to appoint a member to the National Election Committee and that fields a party list can appoint a maximum of five observers to the National Election Office to supervise the legality of the verification of voting documents and the counting of votes.
+A nominating organization putting forward a party list that is entitled to appoint a member to the National Election Commission may appoint a maximum of five observers to the National Election Office to supervise the legality of the verification of identification documents and the counting of postal votes.

 An observer:

-• can be a voter registered in the central voter registry, and
+• can be a voter registered in the central electoral register, and

 • cannot be a member of the NEC or the NEO.